surveygraph/surveygraphr/README.md

 git clone git@github.com:surveygraph/surveygraphr.git
 ```

-When it is made available on [CRAN](https://cran.r-project.org/), we'll be able to install simply by running
+When it is made available on [CRAN](https://cran.r-project.org/), we'll be able to download and install in a single step by running

 ```
 install.packages("surveygraph")